dibadabir/Project3A23/README.md

 Our aim was to gather data that both describes and critiques the utilisation of artificial systems within these domains.

+## 3. Preparing and Cleaning the Data
+The data that we scraped from websites and audios were raw data and we were not able to use it just on its own.
+We had to process the textual data in a way that would be understandable for the machine.

 ## Accessing files
 For speech to text audio files go to the following - [Web Scraping]() For E-Commerce - [WS-EC](https://github.com/dibadabir/Project3A23/tree/main/Web%20Scraping/E-Commerce)